teo-cozma/Craftsmen-on-the-web/README.md

 More work on the profile : finally managed to get dynamic data into the views earlier today.
 Resolved an issue with MySQL shutting down unexpectedly in XAMPP.
 Found a solution and copied it for safe keeping!

+#### Day fourteen (03/02)
+Spent the day trying to get the Profile controllers up and running, however, ran into numerous problems again with XAMPP disconnecting from MySQL.
+I strongly suspect this has to do with the computer crash from the previous day after my first crappy (and somehow corrupted) attempt at installing Heroku.
+For the time being, I just did as much as I could to write the update function for the profile.

+#### Day fifteen (05/02)
+Will continue working on the profile routes (same for this weekend, if nothing still works).

 ---

 ## Resources